 Do you hear the words ‘coding’ or ‘programming’ and feel lost?
 Many parents do!
 Sure you might know they have something to do with computers, but do you know what?
 How do you help your child get started with coding when you don’t even know what to do yourself?
 The good news is you don’t have to become a coding or programming whiz to learn what it is, how to do it, and where you can go to give your child the best coding education.

 Between the two, coding is simpler to learn and create.
 One way to understand coding is to think of it like a recipe for, say, a chocolate souffle.
 Like the souffle recipe, coding is basically a set of instructions that tell a computer what to do in order to function.
 But instead of a chocolatey dessert, the computer might send an email.
-That’s because a computer can only work by reading and following a pre-written set of instructions.
+That’s because a computer can only work by reading and following instructions.

 What happens if your souffle recipe is written in a language you can’t understand?
 Just like you won’t be making your souffle unless it’s in a language you can read, computer instructions need to be written in a language that the computer can understand.
 Sources vary on how many computer coding languages are out in the world; some say there are 6500+ (more than there are spoken languages) and some say around 700 with more being created daily.
 Either way, there are a lot!
 Here are a few you might have heard of: